symeneses/MLS-C01/3_modelling/AWSMLservices.md

 - AWS Deep Learning AMIs: instances pre-installed with deep learning frameworks and interfaces such as TensorFlow, PyTorch, Apache MXNet, Chainer, Gluon, Horovod, and Keras.
 They are available options with Conda, Amazon Linux, Ubuntu and CUDA.

-### ECR
+### Amazon Elastic Container Service (Amazon ECS)

 SageMaker executes code in training and inference docker images.
-There are prebuilt images or one can be customized.
+SageMaker offers `pre-built Docker images` to train custom algorithms (available for scikit-learn, Spark ML, TensorFlow, MXNet, PyTorch, Chainer).
+If a pre-built container is `extended` or a `custom container image` is built (**Build Your Own Container (BYOC)**), the `AmazonEC2ContainerRegistryFullAccess` permission is needed for the role execute the job

 To make a container Sagemaker compatible, AWS developed the [SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit) python library.